Amicable Numbers

 Submit Answers

-You need to submit in the format: "N:g(N)", possibly with multiple values at once, separated by commas.
+You need to submit in the format: "N:problem(N)", possibly with multiple values at once, separated by commas, with $N$ between $1$ and $100$.

 Top Users